Sofja Kovalevskaja Award

 Your financial plan will be assessed for its appropriateness and plausibility in the specialist review.

-What position are Sofja Kovalevskaja Research Award winners expected to hold at the host institution?
+What kind of position is foreseen for Sofja Kovalevskaja award winners at the host research institution?

 Is it necessary to state the names of future staff?